onweru/compose/exampleSite/README.md

 ## Guide

-This guide is in beta.
+This guide covers the necessary bits.
+As the project evolves, it will only become more comprehensive